Pegasus Class - Y3 & Y4

 Look at our amazing projects from the Readathon!

-This week, we have been lucky enough to have had a special visitor in Class Pegasus and Class Werewolf!
+We have been lucky enough to have had a special visitor in Class Pegasus and Class Werewolf!

 We were happy to welcome Derek to Mapplewell Primary School for a fun and educational Chocolate Day!